Seeking help from school resources

 Why did I create this page anyway?

-I created this page so that students know what they need to do, and so that they get the best result while doing it.
+So that students know what they need to do, and get the best result while doing it.

 Hypothetically speaking, suppose one school I teach at has a library that used to advertise a multitude of library services for all students, including individual consultation sessions.
-I would naturally point students to those advertised services because that is a service they are entitled to.
+I started pointing students to those advertised services.
 But then suppose a library staff person tells me to stop sending students to the library for that individualized assistance.
 And they suggest -- to save library staff time -- I schedule some class time for group instruction from a librarian.
-Of course, class time is already booked solid, and my intent was for students to get individualized assistance from a professional librarian.
-Sort of like part of the college learning process from full time experts on research.
-Anyway what is a part-timer like me to do.
-And perhaps it is no fault of the library and they experienced severe cutbacks.
-One good thing is the library is now more accurate about the services they offer and what they cannot offer.
+Of course, class time is already booked solid, and my hope was for students to spend some of their time to get individualized assistance from trained library staff.
+It seemed like the right thing to do.
+But if a library experiences cutbacks, or does not anticipate an instructor would tell their students to seek that help, it can be a strain on them.
+I now tell the students to ask for "help" not a "consultation" and otherwise try to ensure they get some learning benefit.

 The phases